mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Good Year For Roses | Self Seeding »

 Amongst the new arrivals I found Crepuscule, and I came away with two of these (for the pergola, of course), plus some Colourbreaks (two), Reine des Violettes (two), Golden Celebrations (two), and some pink and red roses (seven), just to keep the balance of colours.

 Of course I didn't really know exactly where these newest roses would go, eventually.
-But I didn't think it would be too much of a problem - after all the potager wouldn't really mind if they bunked in amongst the little brick paths.
-Nobody in West Melton plants a potager in August anyway - far too frosty.
+But I didn't think it would be too much of a problem - after all the potager wouldn't really mind if the roses were heeled in amongst the little brick paths.

 Potager Invaded by Roses

-The new garden area over the water race wasn't yet dug, so more roses invaded the potager - just short term solutions, of course.
-I hadn't planned to have two rose gardens, so I was careful to call this an area of transitional plantings.
+The new garden area over the water race wasn't yet dug, so my sale roses invaded the potager - just a short term solution, of course.
+I was careful to call this an area of transitional plantings.

 Fruit Salad Roses